 However, he did bring up the name Adam Ottavino when it came to potential acquisitions the Mets should and need to make to be a contending team in the 2019 season.
 So let’s take a look at some Pro’s and Con’s to what Ottavino is, was, and could be.

-3. Pitching in Coors Field very well may be one of the most difficult things to do in the majors due to the high altitude of Denver, Colorado.
-Leaving Coors could potentially turn him into a better pitcher, allowing him to control a sharper curve and slider.
+- Pitching in Coors Field very well may be one of the most difficult things to do in the majors due to the high altitude of Denver, Colorado.
+Leaving Coors could potentially turn him into a better pitcher, allowing him to control a sharper curve and slider making him an even more effective pitcher.

-5. Due to the Wilpon’s spending habits (or lack there of), signing Ottavino to a multi-year deal will likely hinder the chances for the team to sign a higher profile reliever or position player.
+- Due to the Wilpon’s spending habits (or lack there of), signing Ottavino to a multi-year deal at $30M-$40M for 3 campaigns will likely hinder the chances for the team to sign a higher profile reliever, starter or position player.